2008 BMW Z4

 The coupe's roofline flows into the tail with muscular grace.
 The center of the roof is recessed to hint at a twin cockpit in proper sports car fashion.
 Coupled with the Z4's already low and wide stance, there's no mistaking it: This car is sexy.

-The roadster's two rollbars are covered by gray plastic that has a seam and, unfortunately, looks cheap.
-The plastic disguises what must be sturdy function; the bars are fixed, not pop-ups like the Z3 used to have, and they are strengthened by being attached to a common bulkhead.
+The roadster's two roll bars are covered by gray plastic that has a seam and, unfortunately, looks cheap.
+The plastic disguises what must be sturdy function; the bars are fixed, and they are strengthened by being attached to a common bulkhead.
 The Z4 roadster has earned a five-star rollover rating from the federal government (NHTSA).

-InteriorGetting into this small two-seater involves a ducking and stepping down into the low-slung seats.
-The dismount requires some upper and lower body strength to pull yourself free, so you might not want to take grandma for a ride in your Z4.
-While head and leg room are average for the class, taller drivers might not like folding themselves into this small car.
+InteriorGetting into the small Z4 involves ducking and stepping down into the low-slung seats.
+The dismount requires some upper and lower body strength to pull yourself free, so you might not want to take grandma for a ride.
+While head and leg room are average for the class, taller drivers might not like having to fold themselves into the small car.

 Once inside, however, you are surrounded by BMW solidity and style.
 The door closes with a thunk and the interior materials are sturdy and attractive.
 The simple dash layout places all controls at your fingertips.
-While our Z4 was outfitted with the no-cost wood trim, some may prefer the real brushed aluminum trim found in most Z4s.
+While any Z4 with leather upholstery can be outfitted with wood trim for no extra cost, some may prefer the real brushed aluminum trim that's standard in more up-level Z4s.
 It seems sportier.

 The seats are excellent.
 Contoured for sporty driving, they also offer long-trip comfort.
 We did some hard cornering, and appreciated the pad against the transmission tunnel for that body-contact spot.
 We wish there were a similar pad for the left knee against the door, but there's a good dead pedal for support.

-The aluminum spoke steering wheel is nice, an appropriate size for spirited cornering, and has buttons for the sound system and cruise control.
-The optional on-board computer provides information through a digital readout, your choice between temperature, fuel mileage, average speed since the last setting, or miles to empty.
+The aluminum-spoke steering wheel is nice, an appropriate size for spirited cornering, and has buttons for the sound system and cruise control.
+The optional on-board computer provides information through a digital readout, your choice among temperature, fuel mileage, average speed since the last setting, or miles to empty.
 The latter is the only one that means much.

-Unfortunately, BMW has skimped on the interior small-items storage space.
+Unfortunately, BMW has skimped on storage space for small items.
 There's a decent-sized compartment between the seatbacks, but it's hard to safely access while driving because you need to either swivel in your seat or be double-jointed.
 BMW provides small door pockets and an ashtray-sized cubby in front of the shifter.
 For those who want more storage possibilities, four tight nets for maps and papers come with the Premium package.

 The Z4 coupe's body styling is more than just attractive.
-Its hatchback design allows for 12.0 cubic feet of rear cargo volume, about the same as an average midsize sedan.
+Its hatchback design allows for 12.0 cubic feet of cargo volume, a little less than an average midsize sedan.
 So, yes, you can load the clubs in back and drive out to the golf course, looking for twisty roads along the way.
-There is one other drawback, though.
-The rear roof pillars create a large blind spot to the right rear.
-The blind spot is bigger in roadsters with the top up.
+Unfortunately, you lose almost 2 cubic feet when you deploy the security cover.
+And there is one other drawback to the coupe body: The rear roof pillars create a large blind spot to the right rear.
+But then the blind spot is bigger in the roadster when the top is up.

 Driving ImpressionsThe BMW Z4 is a sensuous sports car, not a visceral one.
 It strokes you, responds to you.
 After five minutes on the open road, we knew it would be difficult to write this review without using the word smooth about 20 times.
 It's the ultimate smooth sports car.